whwatkinson/wigglegraph/wiggle_query_language/clauses/find/README_FIND.md

 ## Aims
 * To be simple and intuitive to use, the language itself is declarative in nature.
-* In the case of an Error providing helpful suggestions back to the User on how to fix the MAKE statement.
+* In the case of an Error providing helpful suggestions back to the User on how to fix the FIND statement.
 * Flexable schema, add and remove as and when.
-* Multiple Noe and Relationship creation at once.
+* Multiple Nodes and Relationship creation at once.

 ## Introduction
 * The WQL FIND clause is how data is found on the graph.